 To demonstrate the analytic means of determining thermally bridged paths in more detail, consider the calculation presented in Table 1.
-The calculation in this table is representative of the diagram shown in Figure 1.
-The area of the calculation that has a background of grey corresponds to the bridged components and correlates to the grey background in Figure 3.
-It is demonstrated in Table 1 that pathway 3 and pathway 4 have the lowest thermal resistance.
-Therefore, this confirms the previous statement, and it is these pathways that are considered bridged, as they have significantly lower thermal resistance compared to pathway 1 and 2.
-4859.2 is particularly useful for more complicated systems with more than four thermally bridged pathways.
+The calculation in this table is representative of the diagram shown in

+Figure 1.
+It is demonstrated in Table 1 that pathway 3 and pathway 4 through the thermally bridged sections have the lowest thermal resistance.
+AS/NZS 4859.2 is particularly useful for more complicated systems with more than four thermally bridged pathways.